 Having a highly expressive face is both a blessing and a curse.
 On one hand, I wear my emotions on my sleeve and have a sarcastic, straightforward sense of humor to match.
 On the other, I can seldom hide my true feelings (opening gifts in front of people is an issue) and, at age 27, I already have more than a few fine lines above each eyebrow.
-While it's not uncommon to start showing visible if not subtle signs of aging in your late 20s (I know I'm far from alone in my emerging pre-wrinkles), I've found myself growing increasingly insecure about my forehead.
+While it's not uncommon to start showing visible if not subtle signs of aging in your late 20s, I've found myself growing increasingly insecure about my forehead.

-Whether or not other people notice these fine lines isn't my concern; I notice them, and subsequently get annoyed of them every day when I put on my makeup, look in the mirror, and wash my face before bed.
-Of course, I've considered Botox.
-While I'm certainly not opposed, it's not within my budget right now, and the process of finding the right doctor in Manhattan feels daunting and time-consuming.
+Whether or not other people notice these fine lines isn't my concern; I notice them, and subsequently get annoyed by them every day when I put on my makeup, look in the mirror, and wash my face before bed.
+I've considered Botox and while I'm certainly not opposed, it's not within my budget right now, and the process of finding the right doctor in Manhattan feels daunting and time-consuming.

 Apply this exfoliating prep toner twice a day after cleansing skin in the morning and at night.

 While I think the retinol-packed Serum 16 below is mainly responsible for the forehead fading, this toner has set the stage for the transformation.
 Prior to using this product, I've never understood the point of toners and seldom exfoliated.
 This does both, and you can literally feel it working (I feel a slight tingle when I apply it, especially in acne-prone areas).
 Formulated with salicylic acid, L-lactic acid, and balancing tea tree oil, this toner has had a hand in reducing the appearance of acne, acne scars, fine lines, and sunspots, and has generally had a smoothing effect on my skin.